loopyd/gentoo-install/docs/INSTALL.md

 **Test your connection** with your SSH client at the IP address you obtained before continuing.

+### Hosting the installation tarballs

+This section is detailed in the [Customization Guide](CUSTOM.md) , as it is part of that step.

 ### Uploading the files

 Follow the [customization guide](CUSTOM.md).